 Projects are larger assignments intended to combine ideas from the course in interesting ways.
-The first two projects will be done individually; the last two in groups of two students.
+Some projects can be completed in pairs.
 When working in pairs, you should work together to ensure that both group members understand the complete results.
 We recommend finding a project partner in your section.
 Your TA will help.
 You may also work alone on all projects, although partners are recommended for the paired projects.
 Projects are graded on both correctness and composition (composition.html).